sneldb/sneldb/docs/src/commands.md

 - `FLUSH` — force a memtable → segment flush
 - `PING` — health check

+User management:

+- `CREATE USER` — create a new authentication user
+- `REVOKE KEY` — revoke a user's authentication key
+- `LIST USERS` — list all registered users

-If a command returns no rows, you’ll see: `No matching events found`.
+If a command returns no rows, you'll see: `No matching events found`.

 See pages below for full syntax and examples.